nicksoftwaredev/alura-books-project/README.md

 ## 📄 Description

-### 🇧🇷 Em Português:
+### Em Português:

-Este projeto visa a criação de uma página web moderna e totalmente responsiva, desenvolvida com a metodologia mobile-first.
-A prioridade foi garantir uma experiência de usuário impecável em dispositivos móveis, para então expandir e adaptar o layout para tablets e desktops.
-O objetivo principal é demonstrar as melhores práticas em design responsivo, performance e acessibilidade em diferentes tamanhos de tela.
+Este é o meu primeiro projeto como desenvolvedor iniciante.
+A proposta foi criar uma página web simples, moderna e totalmente responsiva, utilizando a abordagem mobile-first.
+Comecei desenvolvendo para celulares, que são os dispositivos mais usados atualmente, e depois adaptei o layout para funcionar bem também em tablets e computadores.
+O objetivo principal foi praticar os conceitos básicos de HTML, CSS e design responsivo, aprendendo na prática como construir uma página que funcione bem em diferentes tamanhos de tela.

-### 🇺🇸 In English:
+In English:

-This project aims to create a modern and fully responsive web page, developed using the mobile-first methodology.
-The main focus was to ensure an excellent user experience on mobile devices before scaling and adapting the layout for tablets and desktops.
-The primary goal is to demonstrate best practices in responsive design, performance, and accessibility across various screen sizes.
+This is my first project as a beginner developer.
+The idea was to build a simple, modern, and fully responsive web page using the mobile-first approach.
+I started by designing for mobile devices, which are the most commonly used today, and then adapted the layout for tablets and desktops.
+The main goal was to practice the basics of HTML, CSS, and responsive design — learning hands-on how to build a page that works well on different screen sizes.

 ---